3wille/rails/guides/source/action_controller_overview.md

 In addition to "before" filters, you can also run filters after an action has been executed, or both before and after.

 "after" filters are similar to "before" filters, but because the action has already been run they have access to the response data that's about to be sent to the client.
 Obviously, "after" filters cannot stop the action from running.
+Note that "after" filters are executed only after a successful action but not when an exception was raised.

 "around" filters are responsible for running their associated actions by yielding, similar to how Rack middlewares work.